 At €7.50, the OV-chip card has always been too expensive, particularly for short-term visitors.
 The whole transport ticket system has become overly complex with over 27 different ticket options in Amsterdam.

 Another criticism of the system is that large groups travelling together (such as a teacher with students) must each buy separate cards and all check-in and check-out individually.
-Since 2021 some transport companies are finally offering a single group ticket for school children and teachers!
+Only since 2021 have some transport companies been offering a single group ticket for school children and teachers!

 Additionally, by requiring all travellers to have sufficient pre-paid credit the transport companies are effectively getting an interest-free loan on any unused credit.
 This is slowly changing with the introduction of invoiceable Flex products, as mentioned.